CharlieJT/Recipes/README.md

 - All cards on the website have a clickable image, title & 'view recipe' button which will navigate the user to that particular recipe page.
-Should they want a quick look at the description of the recipe, ellipses (3 horizontal dots) have been put on each card as an indicator to view the description before they click to view the whole recipe.
+Should they want a quick look at the description of the recipe, ellipses (3 vertical dots) have been put on each card as an indicator to view the description before they click to view the whole recipe.

 - Bread crumbs have been included at the top of specific pages to help easily navigate back to pages